texadactyl/Cloaking.c/README.md

 Reference: https://gnupg.org/documentation/manuals/gcrypt/

+Note that you probably already have the run-time libgcrypt shared object library installed.
+However, to compile the source programs, you will also need the libgcrypt development package (libgcrypt20-dev in the Ubuntu 17.10).

 LICENSING

 This is *NOT* commercial software; instead, usage is covered by the GNU General Public License version 3 (2007).
 In a nutshell, please feel free to use the project and share it as you will but please don't sell it.
 Thanks!